Iqbal Hossain (footballer)

-Iqbal Hossain (ইকবাল হোসেন; born 7 July 1975) is a Bangladeshi retired professional footballer who played as a defensive midfielder.
+Iqbal Hossain (ইকবাল হোসেন; born 7 July 1975) is a Bangladeshi former professional footballer who played as a defensive midfielder.
 He began his career playing in the Dhaka Premier Division League for Agrani Bank SC before moving to Abahani Limited Dhaka.
 Iqbal was also part of the 1999 South Asian Games winning Bangladesh team.
 He represented the Bangladesh national team between 1997 and 2001.

 International career

 Iqbal was a key player in the Bangladesh team, for coach Samir Shaker.
 Iqbal was known as a very skilled and hardworking footballer in his playing life.
 He first came into the national team limelight during the 1999 SAFF Gold Cup, were Bangladesh reached the final, only to suffer a 1–0 defeat against India.
 During the 1999 South Asian Game, he had to face three dope tests during the tournament, which Bangladesh ended up winning.
 According to Iqbal, one of the team's players were usually selected by lottery for a dope test and unfortunately for him, he was selected for test three times during the tournament, both before the semi-finals and final.
 He also stated that even after the nations victory in the final, against hosts Nepal, the officials asked for him to attend another dope test.